Duxah/FreePCB-2/ECDS.md

 ***
 ## Multi-graphic part symbols

-Although the `Schematic Constructor` does not have symbol libraries, you can create multi-graphic part symbols.
+Although this program does not have symbol libraries, you can create multi-graphic part symbols.
 Just draw two graphic symbols, name the first one for example `DA1.1`, and the second one `DA1.2`.
 The program will treat it as one part DA1, and it will also appear in the BOM list as `DA1`.
 Either period or dash can be used as separator.

 ***
 ## Renumbering of parts